 It’s easy to see all the dog friendly cafes on Phillip Island – just look for the water bowls along Thompson Avenue in Cowes plus along side streets.

-Pet friendly Phillip Island cafes include popular spots such as The Waterboy Café and Cheeky Goose Café in Chapel Street, plus G’Day Tiger and Kuta Café on Thompson Avenue.
-Another popular café is The Store at Ventnor – your pets will receive a warm welcome from the friendly resident dog!
+Pet friendly Phillip Island cafes include popular spots such as The Waterboy Café and Cheeky Goose Café in Chapel Street, plus G’Day Tiger on Thompson Avenue.
+Another popular café is The Store at Ventnor.

 Both Purple Hen Winery and Phillip Island Winery welcome dogs on the lawn areas away from the restaurant and cellar door areas.

 Find a spot in the shade, select a wine and sit back and enjoy the ambience.

 For peace of mind, there are two veterinary clinics on Phillip Island to care for any pet emergency.

 Cowes Veterinary Surgery – 2 Melissa Court, Cowes (Cnr Thompson Ave) - Open Monday to Friday 9.30-5.30pm, Saturday 9.30-12.00, Closed Sunday.

 Newhaven Veterinary Clinic – 42 Phillip Island Road, Newhaven - Monday to Friday 8.30 to 6.00pm, Saturday 8.30-12.30pm, Closed Sunday.